WebKit/WebKit/LayoutTests/webgl/1.0.2/resources/webgl_test_files/test-guidelines.md

 Contributing WebGL conformance tests Guidelines
 ===============================================

-Thank you for contibuting to the WebGL conformance tests.
+Thank you for contributing to the WebGL conformance tests.
 Please try to follow these guidelines when submitting a test.

 *   If you're new to git [here's a terse set of instructions](http://www.khronos.org/webgl/wiki/Using_Github_To_Contribute "Using Github to Contribute").